Manoj-DharmaLingam/Manoj-DharmaLingam/README.md

 - 🌾 **Wheat Plant Disease Detection using CNN**
    Using image classification with plans to integrate LLMs for smart agricultural advice.
 - 🫀 **Heart Attack Prediction using Scikit-learn (Random Forest Classifier)**
-   🥈 Secured Second Prize in a college-level ML competition.

 ## 🌱 What I’m Learning
 - 🧠 Deep Learning & CNNs